cabinetoffice/cookie-consent-wp/README.md

 Example content - see Appendix 1:
-(Note: This is taken from the Civil Service Commission website, some sections will not be relevant to your site.
-Please replace [Service Name] with your service.
-E.g. Civil Service Commission)
+(Note: This plugin was developed for a specific website, so some sections will not be relevant to your site.
+Please replace [Service Name] with your service.)

 Example content with markup, see Appendix 2